New Jersey Asbestos Regulations: Understanding Health Impacts

 New Jersey’s asbestos regulations can help prevent exposure, but they do not protect everyone.
 If you came into contact with asbestos and later developed a serious disease, you deserve justice.

 Do you have questions about asbestos exposures?
 The law offices of Cohen, Placitella & Roth can help you with understanding New Jersey’s specific laws.
-Contact us at (215) 567-3500 today for an initial case evaluation.
+Contact us online or give us a call at (888) 370-5650 today for an initial case evaluation.